This Guy Has The Best Way Of Handling His Girlfriend's Anxiety

 Advertisement

-In her Facebook post, Theodore explains that since people with anxiety are prone to worrying about their relationships, it's important for them to find supportive partners who don't minimise their struggles.
+In her Facebook post, Theodore explains that since people with anxiety are prone to worrying about their relationships, it's important for them to find supportive partners who don't minimize their struggles.

 "Always communicate when you're feeling anxious and allow your partner to comfort you," she elaborated to Refinery29.
 "You don't want to keep your negative thoughts bottled up until they unleash.
 Don't settle for someone who doesn't even attempt to understand you."